ScottyLabs/wdw/html/index.md

 This course will teach you everything you need to know to make an informative, unchanging website.
 Learn how to write HTML, and style it with CSS.

-Participants in this workshop will make a fully functional portfolio. <!-- TODO: add link to working demo. -->
+Participants in this workshop will make a fully functional portfolio.

 ### What to bring